hps/heartland-android/README.md

 SDK Classes
 -------------

-- **C2XDevice** - This is the class used for scanning and connecting to C2X devices.
+- **C2XDevice** - This is the class used for scanning and connecting to C2X or C3X devices.
 It also used for transactions once connected.
 - **MobyDevice** - This is the class used for scanning and connecting to Moby 5500 devices.
 It is also used for transactions once connected.
 - **ConnectionConfig** - Used for initializing the C2XDevice or MobyDevice object with your credentials.
 - **DeviceListener** - Listener interface for scanning/connecting callbacks.